 Then the angel [interpreting angel] who talked with me came out and said to me [Zechariah], “Lift your eyes now, and see what this is that goes forth.”

 The interpreting angel asked Zechariah what he saw.
 Because the prophet had his eyes open, this was no dream but a vision.

 So I asked, “What is it?”
 And he said, “It is a basket [ephah] that is going forth.”

-The woman in the basket is on the way to Babylon.
+The woman in the basket was on the way to Babylon.
 The word “basket” is the Hebrew word for ephah, which is a little larger than a bushel (1.5 bushels], the largest dry measurement for business.
-The “basket” represents wickedness, having come to full measure and ready for judgment.
+The “basket” represents wickedness that has come to full measure and is ready for judgment.

 He also said, “This is their resemblance throughout the earth:

 The returning remnant from Babylon was guilty of covetousness.
 They put the desire for material things above God.
 Nehemiah dealt with them about this because they were lending money at high interest rates (usury).